-If the person claimed is the subject of proceedings or has been sentenced in the requested State for an offence of other than the one giving rise to the request for extradition, the latter State shall nonetheless take a decision on the request and inform the requesting State of its decision regarding the extradition, in the manner prescribed in the first and second paragraphs of the preceding article.
+Article 55.
+If the person is the subject of proceedings or has been sentenced in the requested State for an offence other than the one giving rise to the request for extradition, the latter State shall nonetheless take a decision on the request and inform the requesting State of its decision regarding the extradition, in the manner prescribed in the first paragraph of the preceding article.
 If the request is agreed to, surrender shall, however, be deferred until the legal requirements of the requested State have been met.